-- 43. IPSAS 40 requires prospective application.
+- 42. IPSAS 40 requires prospective application.
 However, when providing guidance for first-time adopters of PBE Standards, the NZASB decided to permit retrospective application for prior amalgamations, consistent with the existing requirements in PBE FRS 47 for prior acquisitions, where retrospective application is permitted.
-Hence, the NZASB modified the transitional provisions to provide an exception for first-time adopters of PBE Standards these are entities previously not applying NZ IFRS. - 44.
-The NZASB is therefore proposing to: - (a) retain the approach in IPSAS 40 of mandating prospective application, except for first-time adopters of PBE Standards (see paragraph 125.1 of the ED and paragraph 29.1 of PBE FRS 46 First-time Adoption of PBE Standards by Entities Previously Applying NZ IFRS); - (b) provide additional guidance in paragraph 125.2 to clarify that, as a consequence of mandating prospective application (except for first-time adopters of PBE Standards), restatement of combinations that occurred before the effective date of the proposed PBE IPSAS 40 is prohibited; - (c) provide an exception for first-time adopters of PBE Standards in paragraph 125.3 and guidance for first-time adopters of PBE Standards in PBE FRS 47; and - (d) retain the approach in IPSAS 40 of permitting early application. - 45.
+Hence, the NZASB modified the transitional provisions to provide an exception for first-time adopters of PBE Standards these are entities not previously applying NZ IFRS. - 43.
+The NZASB is therefore proposing to: - (a) retain the approach in IPSAS 40 of mandating prospective application, except for firsttime adopters of PBE Standards to which PBE FRS 47 applies (see paragraph 125.1 of the ED); - (b) provide additional requirements in paragraph 125.2 to clarify that, as a consequence of mandating prospective application (except for first-time adopters of PBE Standards to which PBE FRS 47 applies), restatement of combinations that occurred before the effective date of the proposed PBE IPSAS 40 is prohibited; - (c) provide an exception for first-time adopters of PBE Standards to which PBE FRS 47 applies in paragraph 125.3 and guidance for first-time adopters of PBE Standards in PBE FRS 47; - (d) prohibit retrospective application for first-time adopters of PBE Standards to which PBE FRS 46 First-time Adoption of PBE Standards by Entities Previously Applying NZ IFRS applies.
+This is consistent with the general principle in PBE FRS 46 which restricts an entity changing its accounting policies previously used under NZ IFRS on first-time adoption of PBE Standards (see paragraph 29.1 of PBE FRS 46); and - (e) retain the approach in IPSAS 40 of permitting early application. - 44.
 The transitional provisions are set out in paragraphs 125.2-125.4 of the proposed PBE IPSAS 40.